Size Matters: Large Graph Generation with HiGGs: Background and Related Work

+Our work is closely related to graph generation, which is used in domains with greatly varied graph characteristics, and broadly splits into rule-based and GNN methods. \citet{Zhao2020AGeneration} give an overview of graph generation in general.
 Two approaches of Graph Neural Network (GNN) models have been developed for graph generation.
 The first is one-shot methods, which output a whole graph at once.
 These can use the whole graph structure, but often suffer higher complexities in both time and in-memory, as many such models scale $O(N^{>2})$ \cite{Bojchevski2018NetGAN:Walks, Simonovsky2018GraphVAE:Autoencoders, Wang2017GraphGAN:Nets}.
 The second school, auto-regressive models, add new nodes or motifs progressively to construct graphs \cite{Bojchevski2018NetGAN:Walks, Liao2019EfficientNetworks}.
 These have the opposite compromise to one-shot methods, in that they have lower complexities, but must go to greater lengths to include structural information.
 Recent models such as GRAN \citep{Liao2019EfficientNetworks} and TG-GAN \citep{Zhang2021TG-GAN:Constraints} are able to generate graphs of reasonable size (up to \np{2700} nodes).
 These efficient models generally deal only with un-attributed topologies, and models that can produce attributes still retain high complexity.

-Of particular utility is \textit{conditional} generation - that is, generation of graphs given some target characteristic, for example volatility in molecule generation \cite{DeCao2018MolGAN:Graphs}.
-The recent development of diffusion models \cite{Ho2020DenoisingModels} and MPNN models \cite{Gilmer2017NeuralChemistry} has allowed development of, in the last year, several denoising diffusion models for graph structures.
-These are in their early stages and retain high memory and time complexities but have promising capacity for conditional generation.
-In Table~\ref{tab:gnn_methods}, we give details of a subset of GNN graph generation models. \citet{Zhu2022AApplications} and \citet{Zhang2022DeepSurvey} provide detailed reviews using GNNs for graph generation, including example applications.